Mark Harris (composer): Biography

 Later his activity has brought him all over the world both in the concerts of the artists he supports and as an independent musician and has consequently also worked alongside important artists such as Al Jarreau, or with bel canto personalities such as Katia Ricciarelli, jazz musicians such as Enrico Rava, and with contemporary music composers such as Alvin Curran (in the ensemble "Musica Elettronica Viva").

-He collaborated with, among others, Edoardo Bennato, Toni Esposito, Antonella Ruggiero, Laura Pausini, Sergio Caputo, Eros Ramazzotti, Giorgio Gaber, Skiantos, Mia Martini, Enzo Jannacci, Pino Daniele, Roberto Vecchioni, Alice, Eugenio Finardi e Renato Zero.
+He collaborated with, among others, Edoardo Bennato, Toni Esposito, Antonella Ruggiero, Laura Pausini, Sergio Caputo, Eros Ramazzotti, Giorgio Gaber, Skiantos, Mia Martini, Enzo Jannacci, Pino Daniele, Roberto Vecchioni, Alice, Eugenio Finardi and Renato Zero.